A Stress-Free Guide to Finding RV Parking In Zion National Park

 Dispersed camping near Zion is limited due to high demand and land restrictions, but a few areas exist:

-Smithsonian Butte Road (BLM land) – free sites with amazing views but rough roads; not suitable for large Class A rigs
+- Smithsonian Butte Road (BLM land) – free sites with amazing views but rough roads; not suitable for large Class A rigs, and many RVers instead choose a Southern Utah getaway at Gateway Luxury RV

 If you’re boondocking, come fully self-contained and prepared to leave no trace.
-These spots fill quickly and aren’t for beginner RVers.
+These spots fill quickly and aren’t for beginner RVers, so many visitors prefer curated activities and adventures based out of Gateway RV Resort.

 Planning Your Zion RV Parking Strategy